-You can download the draft Constitution here: GIN Constitution.
+You can download the finalised Constitution here: GIN Constitution.

-You can download the draft By-laws here: GIN By-laws.
+You can download the finalised By-laws here: GIN Bylaws.

-A lot of careful consideration has gone into preparing these drafts; after consultation with you, our Members, the mandate provided by the 2014 GIN Conference, and consultation with similar organizations over the last two years, we bring you these draft documents for your feedback.
+A lot of careful consideration went into preparing these texts; after consultation with you, our Members, the mandate provided by the 2014 GIN Conference, and consultation with similar organizations over a period of two years, we brought you these draft documents for your feedback and confirmation.

 In developing these documents, we were guided by several principles:

-3. Center Key Affected Communities (sometimes called the Global South) in all areas of our organization
+3. Center Key Affected Communities (also called the Global South) in all areas of our organization;

-The Constitution and By-laws, in an exceptional and one-time vote, will be subject to approval by confirmation (50% of the vote plus one) by Full Members at the GIN Conference.
-No other votes will take place, nor will further editing of the documents.
-This is in deference to the access and participation of Members who will not be able to be will us in Bangkok.
+The Constitution and By-laws, in an exceptional and one-time vote, was subject to approval by confirmation (50% of the vote plus one) by Full Members at the GIN Conference.
+No other votes took place, in deference to the access and participation of Members who were not be able to be with us in Bangkok.

-All future votes will be subject to different procedures and standards as described in these documents.
+From this point, all future votes will be subject to different procedures and standards as described in the documents.

 We hope that you too find these documents to be thoughtful, comprehensive, and a good place to create this significant benchmark.